-If you are experiencing an emergency right now, please call 911 right away.
-While Lifebulb is not a crisis depression treatment center in Alexandria, VA, and Lifebulb depression therapists and counselors are not emergency services, we understand that urgent matters can and will pop up from time to time.
+If you are experiencing an emergency right now, please call 911 immediately.
+While Lifebulb is not a crisis depression treatment center in Charlottesville, VA, and Lifebulb depression therapists and counselors are not emergency services, we understand that urgent matters can and will pop up from time to time.
 You will have direct email and phone access to your therapist or depression treatment center, who will make their best effort to be available to you when you reach out.
 Depending on your specific depression disorder treatment plan, your depression therapist may provide you with resources to use or contact when situations occur beyond the scope of your online depression therapy or offline depression therapy work together.

 When you book a session with your therapist or counselor, our team will email you a confirmation of your appointment date and time with a link to the virtual depression therapy room.
 Click the link and log in to the virtual depression therapy room a few minutes before your session, and your depression disorder specialists will meet you there.